CyVerse-learning-materials/cyverse_mooc/step8.rst

     .. admonition:: learning-objectives

-       - Know how to request VICE access.
+       - Request VICE access.
-       - Know how to launch and access VICE application.
+       - Launch and access VICE application.
-       - Understand how to configure the VICE application and run an analysis.
+       - Configure the VICE application and run an analysis.
        - Save the outputs of a VICE application to your Data Store.